AwesomestCode/DiscordBotPython/README.md

 # DiscordBotPython
 A simple python bot.

-Want a demo? https://discordapp.com/oauth2/authorize?client_id=621668247426564116&permissions=2147483135&scope=bot
+Want a demo? https://discordapp.com/oauth2/authorize?client_id=621668247426564116&permissions=2147483135&scope=bot Or, join the discord server (link coming soon).

 Installation instructions (macos):
 Create a new folder for the bot.